ACO Musician

 Lachlan

-Now in high school, Lachlan was part of the original “Gumnut” cohort in Western Sydney where we piloted our pioneering music education program, ACO Foundations.
-Lachlan loves playing his violin so much that he has continued his studies beyond the program, and is now receiving tuition through Penrith Conservatorium, thanks to philanthropic support from ACO donors.
+Now in high school, Lachlan was part of the original “Gumnut” cohort of our pioneering music education program, ACO Foundations, in Western Sydney.
+Lachlan loves the violin so much that he has continued his studies beyond the program, and is now receiving tuition through Penrith Conservatorium, thanks to philanthropic support from ACO donors.

 How did it feel to perform with Richard Tognetti and the Orchestra at ACO On The Pier?